 Folder Media has launched a new radio brand today (24th April 2017), but one with a schedule that’s mostly empty.

-Upload Radio allows anyone to create hour long radio shows and broadcast them on DAB Digital Radio, online and mobile.
-It’s the world’s first self-service broadcast radio station.
+Upload Radio allows anyone to create hour long radio shows and broadcast them on DAB Digital Radio, online and mobile. this Wix review is the world’s first self-service broadcast radio station.
 Upload’s technology allows listeners to register at uploadradio.com, upload episodes and buy time-slots to broadcast their work.

 Upload Radio’s Matt Deegan: “The last few years has seen an explosion in individuals creating great audio – particularly in podcast form – but it’s been hard for many people to be discovered and build an audience and nearly impossible for them to get on the radio.
 We’ve built Upload Radio to give everyone the chance to get on millions of radios as well as having their shows available to catchup online too”.